gladed/watchable/README.md

 Each data type can be accessed, modified, watched, and bound.

-## Accessing Data
+## Reading Data

-You can obtain a read-only copy of the underlying data using `get()`.
-Note that `get()` may suspend for a short time while other coroutines complete modifications of the data.
+You can obtain a read-only, immutable copy of the underlying data using [`get()`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-watchable/get.html).
+This may suspend for a short time while other coroutines complete modifications of the data.

-For `WatchableSet`, `WatchableList`, and `WatchableMap` the returned data is guaranteed not to change, so you can safely iterate and access it normally.

 ```kotlin
 val list = watchableListOf(1, 2, 3)